joseph-a-levine/authoring/now/index.md

 ## November, 2021

 Noah Robertson writes a very flattering [article](https://magazine.wm.edu/issue/2021-fall/power-analyst.php) on my work with Team Afghan Power for the William & Mary alumni magazine.
-The article went to press before the Taliban's summer campaign, and paints an optimistic picture of the persistence of mini-grids.
+The article went to press before the Taliban's summer campaign, and paints an optimistic future for Afghanistan and our mini-grids.
 After the fall of Kabul, Noah followed up with me and published an [article](https://magazine.wm.edu/online-exclusives/finish-the-mission.php) about the fantastic work John Gerlaugh  has been doing to aid the evacuation of vulnerable populations.

 My sisters were not as flattered by the article, and it's my fault.

-> All this came as a surprise to his family, who rarely stray from home.
+> All this [travel] came as a surprise to his family, who rarely stray from home.
 Both of his sisters now live close to their colleges.
 His family is still in the Washington area.
 Meanwhile Levine hasn’t lived in the same place for more than 10 months since high school.

 One friend who recently enrolled at W&M texted my sister Abigail, "I didn't know you've never left your front porch."
 Sorry!